Tanks in the Cold War: Vietnam War era

-The vehicle proved to be very noisy and unreliable under combat conditions.
-The armor was thin enough that it could be penetrated even by heavy machine gun rounds as well as being highly vulnerable to mines.
-Firing the gun would often adversely affect the delicate electronics, which were at the early stages of transitioning to solid state, so the missile and guidance system was omitted from vehicles deployed to Vietnam.
-The gun had problems with cracks developing near the breech after repeated firing.
-Most field units were modified to help address the problem but gun also was criticized for having too much recoil for the vehicle weight, the second and even third road wheels coming clear off the ground when the main gun fired.
+The Sheridan was plagued by issues in service; mainly relating to the gun.
+Firing the gun would often adversely affect the delicate electronics, so the missile and guidance system was omitted from vehicles deployed to Vietnam.
+The gun had problems with cracks developing near the breech.
+The gun also was criticized for having too much recoil for the vehicle weight, the second and even third road wheels coming clear off the ground when the main gun fired.
+The aluminum hull was highly vulnerable to mines.